 My dear Wormwood,

-Not only will he help us gain more souls to welcome into our Fiery Halls, but he will also loose his own soul in the process.
+Not only will he help us gain more souls to welcome into our Fiery Halls, he will also lose his own soul in the process.
 As our Enemy so pointed out in his Cursed Book, not everyone who says, 'Lord, Lord will enter the kingdom of heaven.'

 Your affectionate uncle,